Net Relevancy Levels

 Background properties can only use a narrow set of types: see Supported types.

-Multicast RPCs are not received for actors in the background network level.
+Multicast RPCs are not received for actors in the background net relevancy level.

 Because every client sees all background properties in the world, you have to be careful what you mark as a background property.
 Adding background properties which frequently change value can incur a large bandwidth cost to your game.
+Additionally, processing a large number of OnReps in a single tick in BP can impact client performance.
 You should only mark a property as being in the background if it is absolutely essential that it is visible on all clients.

 Typical background properties include: